 Earlier law on Order 8, Rule 1 has now been set at naught.
 R.K.
 Roja, (2016) 14 SCC 275 was relied upon for the proposition that the defendant is entitled to file an application for rejection of plaint under Order 7, Rule 11 before filing his written statement.
 Order 7, Rule 11 proceedings are independent of the filing of a written statement once a suit has been filed.
 In fact, R.K.
 Roja, Paragraph 6 records: “we may hasten to add that the liberty to file an application for rejection under Order 7, Rule 11 cannot be made as a ruse for retrieving the lost opportunity to file the written statement“.

-Inherent Powers of Court was also relied upon to state that, in any case, a procedural provision such as contained in the amendment, which may lead to unjust consequences can always, in the facts of a given case, be ignored where such unjust consequences follow.
+The inherent powers of Court were also relied upon to state that, in any case, a procedural provision such as contained in the amendment, which may lead to unjust consequences can always, in the facts of a given case, be ignored where such unjust consequences follow.
 This argument has no legs to stand on [Manohar Lal, 1962 Suppl 1 SCR 450].
-Clearly, the clear, definite and mandatory provisions of Order 5 read with Order 8, Rule 1 and 10 cannot be circumvented by recourse to Inherent Power under Section 151 to do the opposite of what is stated therein.
+Clearly, the clear, definite and mandatory provisions of Order 5 read with Order 8, Rule 1 and 10 cannot be circumvented by recourse to inherent power under Section 151 to do the opposite of what is stated therein.
 The written statement must be taken off the record.

 – Hon’ble Justice R.F.
 Nariman, M/s.
 SCG Contracts India Pvt.
 Ltd. v.
 K.S.
 Chamankar Infrastructure Pvt.
 Ltd., [Civil Appeal No. 1638 of 2019].